Why are you taking my photo?

 Estes Park Health registration staff is now taking photos of every patient.
 The photo is stored in your electronic health record (EHR) and is visible to all practitioners at the hospital and clinics.
 Adding your photo to your EHR is important to ensuring your provider accurately identifies you.
 Patient photos will improve the quality of patient care and the quality of patient interactions.
 There are secondary benefits to adding patient photos to the EHR, as it will help reduce insurance fraud due to identity theft and misrepresentation.
 You have the option to decline or defer having the photo taken, but you will be encouraged to do so for your own benefit.

 What do I need to do?

-At the first visit after November 9th, 2019 you will need to bring your current insurance cards (medical and prescription), a valid driver’s license or ID, and their advance directives, as this information will not be moved into the new EHR.
+You will need to bring your current insurance cards (medical and prescription), a valid driver’s license or ID, and their advance directives, as this information will not be moved into the new EHR.
 The registration professionals will ask you for your insurance card and valid ID at every visit to protect you from fraud.